minho42/roster-ios-public/privacy-policy.md

 # Privacy Policy

-Rosterr is a third-party client app for NSW HealthRoster.
+Roster is a third-party client app for NSW HealthRoster.

 The information in our app comes from HealthRoster.